Bile bear

 Bile bears, sometimes called battery bears, are bears kept in captivity to harvest their bile, a digestive fluid produced by the liver and stored in the gallbladder, which is used by some traditional Asian medicine practitioners.
 It is estimated that 12,000 bears are farmed for bile in China, South Korea, Laos, Vietnam, and Myanmar.
-Demand for the bile has been found in those nations as well as in some others, such as Malaysia and Japan.

-The bear species most commonly farmed for bile is the Asiatic black bear (Ursus thibetanus), although the sun bear (Helarctos malayanus), brown bear (Ursus arctos) and every other species are also used (the only exception being the giant panda which does not produce UDCA).
+The bear species most commonly farmed for bile is the Asiatic black bear (Ursus thibetanus), although the sun bear (Helarctos malayanus), brown bear (Ursus arctos) and every other bear species are also used (the only exception being the giant panda which does not produce UDCA).
 Both the Asiatic black bear and the sun bear are listed as Vulnerable on the Red List of Threatened Animals published by the International Union for Conservation of Nature.
-They were previously hunted for bile but factory farming has become common since hunting was banned in the 1980s.
+Bile was historically collected through bear hunting, but factory farming has become common since hunting was banned in the 1980s.

 The bile can be harvested using several techniques, all of which require some degree of surgery, and may leave a permanent fistula or inserted catheter.
 A significant proportion of the bears die because of the stress of unskilled surgery or the infections which may occur.

 Farmed bile bears are housed continuously in small cages which often prevent them from standing or sitting upright, or from turning around.
 These highly restrictive cage systems and the low level of skilled husbandry can lead to a wide range of welfare concerns including physical injuries, pain, severe mental stress and muscle atrophy.
 Some bears are caught as cubs and may be kept in these conditions for up to 30 years.

 The value of the bear products trade is estimated as high as $2 billion.
-The practice of factory farming bears for bile has been extensively condemned, including by Chinese physicians.
+The practice of factory farming bears for bile has been extensively condemned by physicians both in China and abroad.

 History

 Bear bile and gallbladders, which store bile, are ingredients in traditional Chinese medicine (TCM).
-Its first recorded use is found in Tang Ban Cao (Newly Revised Materia Medica, Tang Dynasty, 659 CE).
+Its first recorded use is found in Tang Ban Cao (Newly Revised Materia Medica, Tang dynasty, 659 CE).
 The pharmacologically active ingredient contained in bear bile and gallbladders is ursodeoxycholic acid (UDCA); bears are the only mammals to produce significant amounts of UDCA.

 Initially, bile was collected from wild bears which were killed and the gall and its contents cut from the body.
 In the early 1980s, methods of extracting bile from live bears were developed in North Korea and farming of bile bears began.
 This rapidly spread to China and other regions.
-Bile bear farms were started to reduce hunting of wild bears, with the hope that if bear farms raised a self-sustaining population of productive animals, poachers would have little motivation to capture or kill bears in the wild.
+Bile bear farms started to reduce hunting of wild bears, with the hope that if bear farms raised a self-sustaining population of productive animals, poachers would have little motivation to capture or kill bears in the wild.

 The demand for bile and gallbladders exists in Asian communities throughout the world, including the European Union and the United States.
 This demand has led to bears being hunted in the US specifically for this purpose.